 That CTS-3 upgrade times well – and intentionally so – to the Omni-Path Express roadmap, which according to Murphy has the 400 Gb/sec switches and interface cards coming out in calendar 2023 and the 800 Gb/sec devices coming out in late calendar 2025 to early calendar 2026.
 That timing, as you can see in the chart above, is also good for the ATS-6 kicker to El Capitan at Lawrence Livermore, whose procurement cycle starts in early fiscal 2025 and will be deploy in early fiscal 2029 (which means late 2029 to early 2030 calendar).

-Cornelis Networks raised $500,000 in a venture round in and another $20 million in a Series A funding round in September 2020, led by DownVentures with participation from Intel Capital, Alumni Ventures, Adit Ventures, and Global Brain.
+Cornelis Networks raised $500,000 in a venture round and another $20 million in a Series A and B funding rounds in September 2020 and August 2022, led by DownVentures with participation from Intel Capital, Alumni Ventures, Adit Ventures, and Global Brain.
 The $18 million coming from Lawrence Livermore does not involve the US government taking a state in Cornelis Networks, but is just accounted for as income against expenses as Cray used to do with the money it got from the US Defense Advanced Research Projects Agency to develop several of its previous supercomputer generations before Shasta.